The Way Ahead for Aboriginal People

 Additionally, you will also need to provide:

-- Proof of Identity (Documents signed and witnessed by a Justice of the Peace or equivalent person) – refer to DEC Proof of Identity [195kB]
+- Proof of Identity (Documents signed and witnessed by a Justice of the Peace or equivalent person) – refer to NSW Department of Industry Proof of Identity [195kB]

 - An up to date curriculum vitae (CV)

 - Proof of Aboriginality

 Further to this, you will need to have an understanding of the Department's Code of Conduct.

 It is a condition of The Way Ahead for Aboriginal People mentoring program that mentors are an Aboriginal Person.
 Aboriginality is a genuine occupational qualification and is, authorised by section 14 of the Anti-Discrimination Act, 1977.

 It is an offence for a person convicted of a serious sex offence to apply for this position.
 All mentor applications will be assessed by an assessment panel.

 Completed applications need to be emailed to the following address:

 Attention: Program Coordinator